 You can view a brief version of metadata for a map, layer, or table, and of the underlying data source's metadata for a layer or table, on the Properties dialog box.

 - Open a map.

-- In the Contents pane, right-click the map or select one or more layers in the map and right-click the selected layers.
+- In the Contents pane, right-click the map or select one or more layers or tables in the map and right-click the selected layers or tables.

 - Click Properties.

 A brief version of the item's metadata appears on the tab.